 By Ben Page, Director of Sales and Customer Experience Strategist

 From schools to corporations, you can find people buried in their smartphones.
-The ability to work, ask questions, shop, check finances and share your every thought on a mobile device has become the standard.
+The ability to work, shop, check finances and share your every thought on a mobile device is now standard.

-Technology is often blamed for widening the generational gap, but that same technology has created a new generation altogether: the self-service generation.
+Many blame technology for widening the generational gap, but that same technology also brings people together by creating an all new generation: the self-service generation.
 This generation is motivated by independence and efficiency, and it spans all age groups.

 That means businesses must rethink their policies to reach these consumers.
 Here are a few keys to remember when building customer experiences (CX) for the self-service generation.